Position: Anna Lee van Buren Endowed Chair in Clarinet; Coordinator of Winds and Percussion; Professor, Clarinet

 Fields of Expertise:

-The Shenandoah clarinet studio exemplifies the foundations of Professor Zoeter’s musical beliefs: passion, energy, dedication, and above all communicating deep felt emotions from the heart through the sound of the clarinet.
+The Shenandoah Conservatory clarinet studio exemplifies the foundations of Professor Zoeter’s musical beliefs: passion, energy, dedication, and the will to be always striving to communicate one’s deepest emotions through the voice of the clarinet

 Official Youtube site of the SU Clarinet Studio!
-Come check it out!
+Come visit us!